 Clinical practice decisions require advanced education in the medical field.
-As a result, unsafe practice as determined by the Allied Health departments cannot be reversed by the Admissions and Standards appeals process.
+As a result, unsafe practice as determined by the Allied Health programs cannot be reversed by the student appeals process.
 An unsafe practice determination will be made by the majority vote of the Allied Health faculty which may then be appealed through the Division Chair.
 If not resolved to the student's satisfaction, the final recourse is to submit a written appeal to the Executive Vice President.